facebookresearch/spot-sim2real/ros_tcp/README.md

 #Subscriber

-callback_fn = None #or it can be something that gets the data in this example np array image subscriber = Subscriber("/new_image_pub", "sensor_msgs/Image", callback_fn=callback_fn) while True:
+callback_fn = None #or it can be something that gets the data in this example np.array image subscriber = Subscriber("/new_image_pub", "sensor_msgs/Image", callback_fn=callback_fn)
+while True:
-    #get latest data
+    # get latest data
     subscriber.data

 #RosMessageTypes Supported & adding new support;

 currently we have written sensor_msgs/Image, tf2_msgs/TFMessage, std_msgs/String message types.
 You can add new ones as per your need in ros_message_converter.py, you need to write two functions, say you want to add support for new ROS message type Vector2 with structure {float x, float y }
 then you need to write two functions, def to_ros_vector2(x, y) :
     data = {'x': float(x), 'y':float(y)}
     return data

 def from_ros_vecto2(data):
     return (data['x'], data['y']) #or parsing in any other format you desire Lastly add these two functions in

 factory = {
     "std_msgs/String" : {}